freshev/micropython/ports/air780/README.md

 * Firmware removes *.py and *.txt files in SOC file system by SMS 'rmall' (configurable).
 * Firmware resets the module by SMS 'reset' (configurable).
 * You can configure module with auto respawned (after delete) `main.py` script from `examples` folder.
+* My Air780EG module often does not boot correctly due to insufficient power from USB.